How Much Does Twitter/X Actually Pay Creators

 Top creators (500,000+ followers) have reported payouts ranging from $5,000 to $100,000+ per year.
 The most publicized examples were when several creators received five-figure initial payouts in 2023, but those included retroactive calculations and haven't necessarily been sustained at those levels.

-The structural issue is that X's ad business has contracted significantly since the Musk acquisition.
-Reuters and other outlets have reported that X's advertising revenue dropped roughly 50% from pre-acquisition levels, which directly shrinks the revenue pool available for creator payouts.
+The underlying problem is the ad business itself.
+X's advertising revenue has contracted significantly since the Musk acquisition.
+Reuters and other outlets have reported X's ad revenue dropped roughly 50% from pre-acquisition levels, which directly shrinks the revenue pool available for creator payouts.

 X Premium Tiers and Creator Eligibility